 “Wait, wait, wait,” he blurted out after noticing our confusion.
 “You don’t pass the torch.
 You pass the flame”.

 That certainly explained a lot.
 But once my confusion subsided, his story continued to resonate because I’ve been thinking a lot about corporate culture.
 And that phrase – don’t pass the torch, pass the flame – manages to capture in seven words exactly how I think about corporate culture.

 Too many people think that corporate culture is something you design.
-That first you do a product plan, then you put together your marketing plan, and finally you sit down and write out what you want your culture to be.
-Then you do a PowerPoint, create some-break room posters, put it on your HR materials and you’re done.
+That first you do a product plan, then you put together your marketing plan, and finally, you sit down and write out what you want your culture to be.
+Then you do a PowerPoint, create some break room posters, put them on your HR materials and you’re done.

 But as anyone who has children understands, shaping behavior has very little to do with what you say and almost everything to do with how you act.

 Companies are no different.
 Cultures aren’t aspirational.
 They are observational.
 Your culture springs from the behavior of the founders; how they act, how they treat each other, and how they treat their employees, vendors, and customers.
 Those things you write down, put into your culture deck, and carve into the cornerstone of your building?
 They are all just torches – and torches by themselves have no meaning.

 It doesn’t matter how loudly you proclaim that your company only hires “A” players, or doesn’t tolerate assholes, or encourages innovation so long as you continue to promote “B” and “C” players, don’t fire your brilliant jerks, or reward your star salespeople rather than your innovators.

 Behavior is everything – and no behavior communicates a company’s culture more clearly than who it promotes, who it fires, and who it rewards.